testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ## Step 2: Run DeepMetis

-> NOTE: Before starting a run, ensure that you deleted or removed the folder named `results` in the DeepMetis-MNIST main folder
+> NOTE: Before starting a run of DeepMetis, ensure that you deleted or removed the folder named `results` in the DeepMetis-MNIST main folder, otherwise you can use the existing `results` to directly perform the [evaluation step.](#Evaluate-the-augmented-test-set-with-DeepCrime)

 Open terminal and go in the directory where DeepMetis is installed.
 In the virtual machine, the command is the following: